 What parents need to know

-Parents need to know that Mac plays a gruff but loving father figure who, despite some claims to the contrary, is happy to share his home and his life with his sister's children.
+Parents need to know that in The Bernie Mac Show Mac plays a gruff but loving father figure who, despite some claims to the contrary, is happy to share his home and his life with his sister's children.
 This series is funny and creative, and parents who enjoy Mac's brand of humor are likely to enjoy it as much as their children do.
 Episodes deal with more mature themes as the children age, but there's not a lot to worry about here.

 What's the story?

-Bernie Mac, who died in 2008, was on his way to becoming a memorable TV dad, combining traits of both Archie Bunker and Bill Cosby.
+On THE BERNIE MAC SHOW, Bernie Mac, who died in 2008, was on his way to becoming a memorable TV dad.
 A stand-up comedian both on the show and in real life, he played a lovable grouch who's just trying to maintain some control over his environment.
 Bernie McCullough (Mac) and his wife Wanda (Kellita Smith), a business executive, didn't plan on being parents, but took in Bernie's sister's kids.
 Bernie and Wanda create a loving family environment, but the kids constantly pose new challenges and parenting is the fodder of most episodes.
 Oldest daughter Vanessa (Camille Winbush) scares Uncle Bernie to death with her teenage interests, pre-pubescent Jordan (Jeremy Suarez) confuses his uncle with his offbeat intelligence, and precocious Bryana (Dee Dee Davis) wants her own room.

 Is it any good?